ValveSoftware/steam-runtime/doc/possible-designs.md

 Mostly solves:

   * Old games continue to work
-      - Expected to be fewer regressions than with the [pure scout container](#pressure-vessel-2019)
+      - Implementation experience is that this has fewer regressions than with the [pure scout container](#pressure-vessel-2019)
   * i386 games continue to work on i386-capable hosts
-      - Expected to be fewer regressions than with pure scout container
+      - Fewer regressions than with pure scout container
   * Open-source (Mesa) graphics drivers continue to work
   * Proprietary (NVIDIA) graphics drivers continue to work
   * Games developed in an impure scout environment continue to work